Beaver Brae Secondary School: Sports

-Beaver Brae has a rich sporting history with achievements at the local and provincial level.
-Beaver Brae sports teams include volleyball, basketball, soccer, badminton, football, hockey, curling, and cheerleading.
+Beaver Brae sports teams include volleyball, basketball, soccer, badminton, football, hockey, wrestling, curling, and cheerleading.
 The teams have won NorWOSSA and NWOSSAA titles, and OFSAA medals.

 The Broncos football team joined the Winnipeg High School Football League (WHSFL) in 2001.
 In their inaugural season, the team won the league's 'A' title.

 The Beaver Brae senior boys volleyball team won OFSAA 'AA' bronze medals in 2007 and 2009.

 Beaver Brae hosted the 'AA' OFSAA championships for female volleyball and soccer during the 2008/2009 school year.

 Despite not having track and field team since the 1990s, the school still holds NWOSSAA records.
 Some of the records include the senior boys triple and long jump records and the senior girls 400m and high jump records.

 In 2013, the Bronco Cheerleading team won The Cheer Evolution Canadian Nationals in Niagara Falls, claiming the schools first national title.

 A List of Beaver Brae's NorWOSSA championships:

 Medals won at the OFSAA championships: